|

 echo round the hall.
 Claude Bessy was the video

-films and weird psychedelia.
-An amazing character, although he’s
+black and white films and weird psychedelia.
+An amazing

 On